pytorch/pytorch/docs/source/notes/serialization.rst

 Behind the scenes, these tensors share the same "storage."
-See `Tensor Views <https://pytorch.org/docs/master/tensor_view.html>`_ for more on views and storages.
+See `Tensor Views <https://pytorch.org/docs/master/tensor_view.html>`_ for more on views and storage.

-When PyTorch saves one or more tensors it saves their storages and tensor metadata separately.
+When PyTorch saves tensors it saves their storage objects and tensor metadata separately.
 This is an implementation detail that may change in the future, but it typically saves space and lets PyTorch easily reconstruct the view relationships between the loaded tensors.
 In the above snippet, for example, only a single storage is written to 'tensors.pt'.

-In some cases, however, saving storages may be unecessary and create prohibitively large files.
+In some cases, however, saving the current storage objects may be unnecessary and create prohibitively large files.
 In the following snippet a storage much larger than the saved tensor is written to a file:

 ::